yungmexx/V-Interact/readMe.md

 ### `GetActivePointId() -> id or nil`

-Returns the id of whatever point currently has the prompt focused, or `nil` if none does.
-This lets another resource react to what the player is looking at.
+Returns the id of whatever point the player is looking at

 ```lua
 local activeId = exports['v-interact']:GetActivePointId()